cmosbeux/ElmerIceCodes/ELMER_DOCKER/README.md

 This command runs the Docker container and mounts a directory from your host machine to the container.
 By default, it mounts `/Users/cmosbeux` to `/home/elmer_usr/` inside the container.

-*Important*: Change /Users/cmosbeux to the directory you want to access from the container.
+> ⚠️ **Warning:** Change /Users/cmosbeux to the directory you want to access from the container.
 For example:

 ```sh
 docker run -v /path/to/your/directory:/home/elmer_usr/ -it elmer